robinroy03/easyEdits/README.md

 # easyEdits: your copilot for video editing

+> [!IMPORTANT]
+> The application is under active development.
+Please join the [Discord server](https://discord.gg/GSknuxubZK) if you're going to run it.

 ![image](https://github.com/user-attachments/assets/18563506-65d6-4ea4-91df-2913dc9c2314)

 easyEdits helps you to avoid the clutter and complexity of a modern video editor.
 Just say what you want and it'll achieve the task for you ✨

-See the demo here: https://youtu.be/y_SJ58cl2fM?si=6BHqpREOMs1KNAhQ
+See the demo here: https://youtu.be/T5y9oxNX14Q?si=OIYCUJhH0hD3Mygn

 ## Key Features
 - ✨ **Prompt based edit workflow:** You can trim/merge/crop videos and so much more by just prompting.